ie3-institute/simona/docs/readthedocs/usersguide.md

 ### Configuring your Simulation

 If you want to change specific parameters of the simulation, you can create a custom configuration file.
-For a detailed description on how to do that and all the various configuration parameters you can adjust, see [configuration](config).
+For a detailed description on how to do that and all the various configuration parameters you can adjust, see {doc}`config`.

 ### Model and Grid Data

 Besides a simulation configuration, the specifications of each grid component (e.g. lines, transformers, ...) and system participant (e.g. loads, pv plants, ... ) have to be fed into the simulation.
-Within SIMONA we use the PowerSystemDataModel (PSDM) for modeling the system components.
+Within SIMONA, we use the PowerSystemDataModel (PSDM) for modeling the system components.
 Before the data can be utilized for a simulation run, make sure to convert them to the PSDM.
 For more information on the PSDM visit the [docs](https://powersystemdatamodel.readthedocs.io/en/latest/index.html) and for an example of how the converted data looks like you can take a look at an example grid at ``./input/samples/vn_simona/fullGrid``.
 The example grids are provided as csv files.
 You can choose to use a different data source for your own grid.
-For more information on supported sources, check out the [configuration](config).
+For more information on supported sources, check out the {ref}`config:input parameters`.
 Include your grid and its specification by referencing the folder path, where all the converted grid data is located, within your custom configuration file.

 ### Weather Data

 Besides a configuration and the actual grid and grid participants, SIMONA also expects weather data.
 There is an option to use sample weather data, but if you want sensible results, definitely consider supplying suitable data.
-Information on the expected data format and different supported sources are given in the input parameters section of the [configuration](config) file.
+Information on the expected data format and different supported sources are given in the input parameters section of the {doc}`config` file.

 ## Simulation Outputs

-The raw simulation outputs get written according to the settings, specified in the output parameters section of the simulation [configuration](config).
+The raw simulation outputs get written according to the settings, specified in the output parameters section of the simulation {doc}`config`.
 There are different types of output formats.
 As for the example configuration, the results will be written as csv files into the specified output folder.
-Within the folder you can find the following subfolders:
+Within the folder you can find the following sub folders:

 ### configs

 The ``configs`` folder will hold the ``.conf`` file, which was used to configure the simulation run.

 ### rawOutputData

 Within the ``rawOutputData`` folder you can find the raw simulation results.
 For writing the output results, the output models from the [PSDM](https://powersystemdatamodel.readthedocs.io/en/latest/index.html) are used.

 > **_NOTE:_**
-SIMONA is a [discrete event simulation](https://en.wikipedia.org/wiki/Discrete-event_simulation), where each event marks a change of system state that occurs at a particular point in time.
+> SIMONA is a [discrete event simulation](https://en.wikipedia.org/wiki/Discrete-event_simulation), where each event marks a change of system state that occurs at a particular point in time.
-Between two consecutive events, the state is assumed to stay the same.
+> Between two consecutive events, the state is assumed to stay the same.
-Accordingly, data is only written for each of these events.
+> Accordingly, data is only written for each of these events.
-That means that, for example, for a fixed load there would be only a single entry for it in its result file, since its state doesn't change throughout the simulation.
+> That means that, for example, for a fixed load there would be only a single entry for it in its result file, since its state doesn't change throughout the simulation.

 ## Setting up and running an external simulation

 SIMONA is capable of running an external sub-simulation by integration within the same time system (ticks) as SIMONA.
 The information flow between SIMONA and the external simulation is partitioned into a control stream (see ``edu.ie3.simona.api.ExtSimAdapter``) and a number of optional data streams.